 The preparation of financial statements in conformity with U.S. GAAP requires management of the Group to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, and reported amounts of revenues and expenses during the reporting periods.
 Actual results may differ from these estimates.
 The Group's management based their estimates on historical experience and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
-Significant accounting estimates reflected in the Group's financial statements include inventory write-down, valuation of goodwill and intangible assets acquired in the business acquisitions and acquisition of significant equity affiliates both on the acquisition dates and at the time of impairment assessments, valuation of significant other investments impairment assessment and valuation of receivables arising from customer financing.
+Significant accounting estimates reflected in the Group's financial statements include inventory write-down, valuation of goodwill and intangible assets acquired in the business acquisitions, impairment of other investments and valuation of receivables arising from consumer financing.
 Changes in facts and circumstances may result in revised estimates.

-(d) Cash and Cash Equivalents
+(d) Cash and cash equivalents